wcfrobert/wcfrobert.github.io/_posts/2022-11-22-baseplate.md

 description: "Everything related to base plates"
 image: assets/img/blog/baseplate.png
 date: 2022-11-22
-tags: analysis primer
+tags: primer
 ---

-*"Primer" is my personal reference notebook.
-Building codes and design guides are often dense and voluminous.
-These auto-didactic notes help me collect, organize, condense technical topics I'm learning as an engineer.
-I like to think of 'primer' as an extension to my brain whose storage capacity is sadly all too limited.*

-*Please understand I made these for myself.
+*"Primers" are my personal notes on various technical topics in structural engineering.
+Building codes are dense and voluminous, sometimes written in legalese rather than in sentences that can be easily understood.
+I write these "Primer" so I can gather, organize, and condense technical topics I encounter as an engineer.
+Please understand I made these for myself.
 Reader discretion is advised.
 No warranty is expressed or implied by me on the validity of the information presented herein.*

 - [1.0 Introduction and Procedure](#10-introduction-and-procedure)